uswds/uswds-proposals/proposals/README.md

 # How to create and submit a new proposal

 > [!IMPORTANT]
 > Only USWDS core team members can create proposals.
 We will close any proposal pull request that does not come from the USWDS core team.
-If you'd like to help make the case for a new USWDS component or comment an existing proposal, use the [USWDS component proposals discussion board](https://github.com/uswds/uswds/discussions/categories/component-proposals) instead.
+If you'd like to help make the case for a new USWDS component or comment on an existing proposal, use the [USWDS component proposals discussion board](https://github.com/uswds/uswds/discussions/categories/component-proposals) instead.

 1. **First, find out if a proposal for this idea already exists.**
 1. **If a proposal doesn't exist, it's time to create one.** Here are the steps: